 With regards to photography, my submission has recently been accepted into the 7th Annual Exposure Photography Award Competition, which is presented by PHOTO+ (PDN and Rangefinder magazines, WPPI) and based in based in New York City.
 Over the past seven years, it has honoured top photographers internationally, and the awards given and publicity of your work, offer career-defining opportunities.
 My submission consists of a photo collection that explores the relationship between music and fashion, as well as the stylistic contrast between grittier and finer aesthetics.
 Featuring the lead singer and guitarist of Cynation as my model, Josh Mak, we aimed to capture aesthetically pleasing and unique shots, whilst embodying this idea of juxtaposing elements that seem incompatible.

 The full photo gallery can be viewed here, and you can also vote for my photos too: aaronmak.exposureaward.com.

-Another competition I have entered is the 3rd International Screenwriting Competition, which is presented by Nil Production and based in New York City.
+Another competition I have entered is the 3rd International Screenwriting Competition in New York City.
 The intentions of the competition is to encourage screenwriters all around the world to develop their craft, in order to promote the art of writing scripts for short films and feature films.
 My submission was a synopsis of a comedy/drama script I wrote, called Cristallum, for a TV-movie length movie.
 I had originally written the script to be performed on stage, but had always visualized the script through a filmic lens, so it only felt right adapting my stage script for the screen.